- The MRI

 Recognizing the challenges faced by the United Nations Member States affected by accelerated changes in high mountains, the World Meteorological Organization (WMO) and its partners (the MRI among them), are making a concerted worldwide effort to address emerging needs precipitated by these changes, foster robust and sustainable monitoring and climate service delivery functions, and facilitate advances in critical scientific research in order to close the capacity, knowledge, and information gaps in these regions.
 Once available and accessible, these services will provide people in mountain, downstream, and lowland regions with adequate information for decision-making regarding water, weather, climate, and hazard management.

-At this unique juncture, WMO - as the UN system’s authoritative voice on Climate, Weather, and Water - and its partners will co-host a High Mountain Summit on 25-27 February 2019 in Geneva, Switzerland.
+At this unique juncture, WMO - as the UN system’s authoritative voice on Climate, Weather, and Water - and its partners will co-host a High Mountain Summit in Geneva, Switzerland.
+Dates TBC.

 This summit will build on the momentum created by major international initiatives. including the UN 2030 Agenda for Sustainable Development, the Sendai Framework for Disaster Risk Reduction 2015-2030, and the Paris Agreement that entered in force in 2016.